About your project

 Who are my campleaders?

 There will always be one or two campleaders.
 They will support you in organising free time activities and they keep the money for food and free time activities.
 They generally have more responsibility (concerning budget and contacts to IBG and the local partners) in the camp but apart from that they are volunteers just like you.
 If you have any problems they will try to help you.
+You will receive their contact information a few weeks before your camp starts in the information sheet about your camp.

 What does the group life look like?

 Everyone should participate in group life, bring their own ideas and help each other.
 You will get to know other cultures and other ways of life and therefore you should arrive with a lot of tolerance and an open mind.
 You will have a lot of fun together and will learn a lot from each other.
 Everyone should take part in all the cleaning and cooking tasks the group has.
-If everybody feels responsible for the workcamp, it will be a very intense experience.
+If everybody feels responsible for the workcamp, it will be a very worthwhile experience.

 Do I have free time?
 What can I do?

 How you spend your free time depends on what you and the other members of the group make out of it.
 It depends also on where the camp is and what the possibilities in the area are.
-There is not a set programme of leisure activities.
+There is not a set program of leisure activities.
 All volunteers are asked to participate in decision making processes about the group’s leisure activities.
 Bring ideas!
 It is always possible to go for walks, make campfires, sing, talk, play, do sports and so on.
 In addition to that you can make some excursions to see local things of interest, or go sightseeing to towns or museums, which are close to the camp.
 Internet access will not be provided by IBG.

 In most camps you will have contact with the local population through work.
 Often the youth in villages will have a very different life from yours.
 Getting to know the local population can be as exciting as getting to know your fellow volunteers.
 Please note that the level and intensity of contact with the local population/ youth depends entirely on the local possibilities (for example in a very isolated place, there might not be any contact whatsoever) and on your involvement.